Mr-Jack-Tung/trust-align/readme.md

 ## Citation

-Please cite our paper if you use ALCE in your work:
+Please cite our paper if you use Trust-align in your work:

 ```bibtex